TEACHING - "Playwriting for Interdisciplinary Theatre"

 When I began teaching at the university level, I quickly realized that students in my department were not being exposed to the broad spectrum of plays and theatre I was familiar with.
 I proposed and developed an informal "play reading" series for students to address these gaps in our curriculum.
 The students' responses were overwhelmingly positive.
 When I left my full-time position and became a full-time "artist" -- I tired to combine the students' reactions with my own life experience.
 I created and designed a course called -- "Playwriting for Interdisciplinary Theatre" -- which also draws upon my own professional work in New York, Canada, and the European Union.

-Since then, I have taught both semester-length versions and shorter, workshop-length versions of this class at the Theatre Academy in University of the Arts Helsinki, Turku University of Applied Sciences, City College College of San Francisco, the Playwrights Foundation (CA), Gulf Coast State College (FL), the Trinity College / La MaMa Performing Arts Program in New York, and in conjunction with residencies and fellowships while working in Bangladesh, Belgium, Finland, and Sweden.
+Since then, I have taught both semester-length versions and shorter, workshop-length versions of this class at the Theatre Academy in University of the Arts Helsinki, Turku University of Applied Sciences, City College College of San Francisco, the Playwrights Foundation (CA), Gulf Coast State College (FL), the Trinity College / La MaMa Performing Arts Program in New York, and in conjunction with residencies and fellowships while working in Bangladesh, Belgium, Denmark, Finland, and Sweden.

 Students are encouraged to think of playwriting not simply as writing "TV-on-stage" dialogue -- but rather to investigate themes of "thinking abstractly" and "composing with a space" as an effective means to develop a theatrical language.
 Readings from older, forgotten playwrights are combined with contemporary, interdisciplinary practitioners more common to the European Union.
 These are then connected to real world examples of "thinking abstractly" in popular films, music videos, and advertising.
 Through individual writing exercises, developing research practices, and vigorous group discussion -- students are encouraged to develop their own original material.
 "Playwriting" does not need to be the dirty passé word that it has assumed in contemporary arts and performance circles.
 "Playwriting" does not need to remain frozen in the realm of "the predictable" and trapped within the burdens of ultra-realism.
 "Playwriting" can be unlocked and exploded to stretch to meet the demands of complex issues and it's scope and scale can be expanded to incorporate new technologies and mediums.